imanj12/notebuddy-frontend/README.md

 ### Tagging

 Begin typing in the Tag input box to search by existing tags.
-Select a tag using the arrow keys or mouse and press enter to select the tag.
+Select a tag using the arrow keys or mouse, and press enter to select the tag.
 Alternatively, you can simply press enter without selecting an existing tag to create a new tag.
 Save the note to persist tags.

+### Search by Tag

+You can view tags by selecting the Tags button on the left-side navigation bar.
+To filter the notes list by a certain tag, simply select the tag.
+You can search for tags from within this popup as well.